Skip to main content

 If you resume an ITE programme in a different academic year a deferment and resumption form will need to be completed.
 Please speak to your ITE partnership.
 The information on the completed form will be shared with ITE partnerships and Welsh Government.

-Students who do not achieve QTS at the end of their ITE programme will not be entitled to claim the QTS payment of this incentive.
+If you do not achieve QTS at the end of your ITE programme, you will not be entitled to claim the QTS payment of this incentive.

 Final incentive payment